-At Ashurst, the real estate team is split into three groups: general real estate, planning and construction.
+At Ashurst, the real estate team is split into four groups: general real estate, planning, construction and environment and safety.
 General real estate is then split into two focus areas: development and investment.

 Investment work involves high-value real estate acquisitions for investors.
 As well as advising on buying and selling property, a large part of the work focuses on asset management which involves leasing and actively managing portfolios for both landlords and tenants.
 Development work focuses on buying land or buildings with a view to development for sale or leasing.
 Ashurst advises on some of the most complex and large-scale development and regeneration projects in the market, ranging from office buildings, shopping centres, hotels and resorts, to residential schemes.

 Trainees get exposure to both investment and development work and will be involved in negotiating licences, carrying out real estate searches and due diligence, preparing Land Registry applications, completing stamp duty land tax forms to be submitted to HMRC and undertaking research tasks.